isomerpages/moe-telokuraupri/_events-and-notices/Notices/ECHA Nomination 2022.md

 The Edusave Character Award (ECHA) nomination is now open to all students, staff, parents/ guardians and partners to nominate deserving students.
 Please click **[HERE](https://go.gov.sg/echa2022nomination)** **form unavailable** to submit your nomination.
 The deadline for nomination is 20 July 2022, 1700h.

 #### **Selection Process**
+The selection process for the ECHA include Nomination, Selection and Endorsement. **Only selected nominees will be notified to attend the endorsement session.**